Regent George Leonard and the Political Fight Over Selecting Regents

 The Board of Regents revisited the case of William Schaper in 1938, who was then on the faculty of the University of Oklahoma.
 Schaper had the strong support of Governor Benson and many of the Regents.
 Schaper had been active in the Farmer-Labor Party and politics when he lived in Minnesota.
 When the Regents exonerated him by rescinding his firing they realized a commitment both to justice and to academic freedom.

 Regent Leonard shaped the offer to Schaper that included his reinstatement as a full professor and $5,000 (about $105,000 in today’s dollars) in reparations for the loss of his salary.
 Schaper accepted the settlement but remained at the University of Oklahoma.
 The Board of Regents also accepted a resolution, now in the President Guy Stanton Ford era, that assured faculty academic freedom and due process.
 Professor Schaper subsequently left a bequest to the University of Minnesota’s Department of Political Science.

 The Farmer-Labor Party sought different types of regents.
 George Leonard’s brief tenure as a regent brought about a number of important changes.
 Leonard was particularly proud of his role in the University’s giving restitution to William Schaper for the miscarriage of justice in his firing in the midst of the political repression and suspension of civil liberties of WWI authorized by the Espionage and Sedition Acts.
-The only regent who voted against the acknowledgement of the miscarriage of justice were William J. Mayo and Fred B. Snyder, Ray Chase, and Edward Nicholson’s candidate and longtime Republican political activist.
+The only regent who voted against the acknowledgement of the miscarriage of justice was Fred B. Snyder, Ray Chase, and Edward Nicholson’s candidate and longtime Republican political activist.